 Lori Richardson (flute, piano)

 Earned a Bachelor of Music degree with and emphasis in Performance from California State University Fresno.
 Lori also studied with Leone Buyse, Jim Walker, and attended Summer Master Class Seminars with the renowned master flutist and teacher, Frances Blaisdell.
 With over 20 years of performing and teaching experience Lori is passionate about passing on her love of music to her students through a nurturing environment that emphasizes tone production, technique building, ear training and artistry/musicianship.
 She believes the study of music enhances every aspect of a young persons development, creativity, sense of accomplishment and future success.
+Vaccinated.

 Board Member MTAC, Member National Flute Association